-Dial-up data service provides connectivity through the Iridium satellite network to another Iridium modem, to the public switch telephone network (PSTN), to the Defense Switch Network (DSN), to a remote LAN (e.g., a corporate network) or to an Internet Service Provider (ISP) at a nominal data rate of 2.4 kilobits per second (Kbps).
+Dial-up data service provides connectivity through the Iridium satellite network to another Iridium modem, to the public switched telephone network (PSTN), to the Defense Switch Network (DSN), to a remote LAN (e.g., a corporate network), or to an internet service provider (ISP) at a nominal data rate of 2.4 kilobits per second (kbps).
 The connection time involving user authentication and handshaking (or modem training) can range from 15 to 30 seconds.
-For an Iridium-to-Iridium call, dial-up data service offers an additional option known as data after voice or DAV.
+For an Iridium-to-Iridium call, dial-up data service offers an additional option known as Data After Voice (DAV).
 Similar to a voice call, a DAV call is routed directly from one Iridium modem to another Iridium modem without going through the gateway.

 Many desktop and laptop computers are equipped with either an internal or external modem to perform dial-up data applications across the landline telephone network (PSTN).
-On these computers, terminal emulator software or a dial-up networking connection can be configured to a specific modem with a phone number to dial, user identification and password.
-The modem can then be used to call another computer, a remote LAN or an Internet service provider as shown in Figure F2.
+On these computers, terminal emulator software or a dial-up networking connection can be configured to a specific modem with a phone number to dial, user identification, and password.
+The modem can then be used to call another computer, a remote LAN, or an Internet service provider, as shown in Figure 22.
 The handshaking and protocols are established between the modems independent of the landline.

-Figure F2.
-PSTN Dial-Up Connectivity.
+Figure 22: PSTN Dial-up Connectivity

-The Iridium dial-up data service functions in much the same way as the PSTN dial-up connectivity.
+The Iridium dial-up data service, as shown in Figure 23, functions in much the same way as the PSTN dial-up connectivity.
 From the perspective of a computer, the Iridium modem is just another external modem.
 The only difference is that the dialed telephone number must conform to the international dialing pattern used by Iridium.
 When a data call is placed, the Iridium modem actually dials and initiates a connection with the Iridium gateway through the Iridium satellite constellation.
-Since the Iridium modem is requesting to establish a data connection, the switch at the gateway routes the call through another modem.
+Because the Iridium modem is requesting to establish a data connection, the switch at the gateway routes the call through another modem.
 The modem at the Iridium gateway then dials into and connects to another modem at the other end.
-Figure F3 illustrates how an Iridium dial-up data service call is routed.
-The handshaking and protocols established between the modems independent of the Iridium network.
+Figure 23 illustrates how an Iridium dial-up data service call is routed.
+The handshaking and protocols established between the modems are independent of the Iridium network.

-For those ISU-to-ISU dial-up calls where data transmission delay is critical such as the application of TCP/IP protocol, DAV should be considered in the design.
-This option eliminates the Iridium gateway once authentication and registration is completed allowing ISU-to-ISU communication without the gateway in the loop.
+For those ISU-to-ISU dial-up calls where data transmission delay is critical, such as the application of TCP/IP protocol, DAV should be considered in the design.
+This option eliminates the Iridium gateway once authentication and registration is completed, allowing ISU-to-ISU communication without the gateway in the loop.

-Figure F3.
-Iridium Dial-Up Data Service.
+Figure 23: Iridium Dial-up Data Service